 That’s certainly one way to look at the number of options that the average consumer has in terms of information gathering, entertainment, and connection.
 The other, which is a bit more hopeful for both humanity at large, and small businesses in particular, is that instead of being more distracted than ever, consumers no longer feel the need to compromise to get what they want.

 Think of it this way: even ten years ago, if a customer wanted to buy a new book, what did they do?
 They went to a bookstore and asked the bookseller what was new and good.
 They would probably be swayed by the promotions that publishers had paid to put at the front of the store.
-They might be in the mood for a spy novel with a female heroine, as an example, but they’d choose what was available, because there weren’t many other ways to get books.
+For instance, they might want a spy novel with a female heroine, but they would settle for what was available due to limited options.

 It’s not that we’re all too distracted to listen; it’s that we’re no longer choosing to give our time to ventures that we don’t feel passionately about.

 As a business, then, your job is to give your audience something to feel passionate about.
-You need to hear them in a way no one else ever has.
-You need to answer their questions and give them information that is precisely targeted to their needs.
+You need to understand your audience’s needs in a way that sets you apart from others.
+You must address their queries and provide tailored information to meet their needs.
 Because if you don’t, they’re going to keep looking for someone who will.

 How does this work for introverts?